What better way to discover the diversity of this enchanting landscape than to relax on one of our river tours from Wroxham.

 Our fleet of passenger trip boats offer a fabulous opportunity to discover the Norfolk Broads.
 A full commentary from the skipper will ensure that you don’t miss a thing, explaining the origins of the Broads, identifying points of interest along the way and showing you the abundance of local water birds as they come into view.
 There is no better way to learn about the Broads whilst taking in the beautiful scenery all around you.

-From July 19th, we plan to return to selling tickets “per person”, without pre-allocated seating and without enforced social distancing.
+We sell tickets “per person”, without pre-allocated seating and without enforced social distancing.
 You will choose your own seats when you board and movement around the boat will not be restricted during the trip.
 Wearing of face coverings will be a matter of personal choice (unless required by law) and you can expect to sit near or next to other people whom you may not know.

 One wheelchair can be accommodated on The Queen of the Broads and the Belle of the Broads – this space can be pre-booked by purchasing the wheelchair user ticket (adult or child).